Bill Ferguson (politician): Policing

 During the 2018 legislative session, Ferguson introduced legislation that would establish a Commission to Restore Trust in Policing to investigate the Baltimore Police Department's Gun Trace Task Force, whose members' abuse of power over several years resulted in federal convictions of eight of the unit's nine officers on racketeering charges related to a robbery and extortion scheme.
 The bill passed both chambers unanimously and was signed into law by Governor Hogan on May 15, 2018.
 The Commission published its final report on December 2, 2020.
 In February 2021, Ferguson said that he would support repealing and replacing the state's Law Enforcement Officers' Bill of Rights.

 In March 2021, Ferguson said that he would support giving Baltimore full local control of its police department, supporting a bill to include a city charter amendment to do so on the ballots of Baltimore voters as soon as 2022.
 The bill passed both chambers and became law on May 8, 2021.

 In October 2021, Ferguson spoke out against Governor Hogan's proposal to increase funding for local law enforcement, saying in a statement that "divisive rhetoric does not make us safer" and that "improving public safety isn't about just writing a bigger check", but said that lawmakers "support investments that enhance trust and safety".

+In August 2025, Ferguson condemned President Donald Trump's deployment of members of the National Guard to Washington, D.C., saying that deploying members of the military for law enforcement purposes could be "a recipe for disaster".
+He also condemned comments made by Trump regarding crime in Baltimore, noting that Baltimore has seen "some of the fastest declines of violent crime" compared to other major American cities.

 Social issues

 Ferguson was a co-sponsor of the Civil Marriage Protection Act, which legalized same-sex marriage in Maryland.

 In June 2021, Ferguson spoke out against Governor Hogan's decision to opt out of federal unemployment insurance programs provided under the American Rescue Plan Act, writing a letter to the governor urging him to rethink the decision.

 During the 2022 legislative session, Ferguson introduced legislation that would require companies on The Block in Baltimore to close at 10 p.m. nightly.
 Following a compromise made between city politicians and venues on The Block, the bill was amended to require clubs to hire off-duty Baltimore police officers to patrol the nightlife district three nights a week and implement new security rules.
 The bill unanimously passed both chambers and became law on April 9, 2022.

+In October 2023, Ferguson said he supported reforms to the process for filling vacancies in the Maryland General Assembly.
+He also endorsed ranked-choice voting in Maryland elections, but conceded that it was unlikely to pass the legislature anytime soon.
+In December 2024, a spokesperson for Ferguson told The Baltimore Sun that he supported proposals to replace the party central committee appointment process used to fill vacancies in the Maryland General Assembly with special elections.